Note on Min-k-Planar Drawings of Graphs: Min- -planar Drawings and Graphs

+Altogether, we have in each case decreased the number of violating edge pairs, contradicting our minimal choice of the drawing~$\mathcal{G}$. \end{proof}

-Returning back to negative \Cref{thm:nosimple}, we use the following intermediate result formulated for so-called anchored graphs, which captures ``the essence of'' \Cref{thm:nosimple}.
+To prove \Cref{thm:nosimple}, we use the following intermediate result formulated for so-called anchored graphs, which captures the essence of \Cref{thm:nosimple}.
 An {\em anchored graph} is a pair $(G,A)$ where $A\subseteq V(G)$ is an ordered tuple of vertices.
 An {\em anchored drawing} of $(G,A)$ in the unit disk $D\subseteq\mathbb{R}^2$ is a drawing $\mathcal{G}\subseteq D$ of $G$ such that $\mathcal{G}$ intersects the boundary of $D$ precisely in the points of $A$ (the {\em anchors}) in this clockwise order.
 We naturally extend the adjective {\em anchored} to min-$k$-planar drawings.
 We prove:

-\begin{lemma} There exists a simple anchored graph $(G_2,A_2)$ which has an anchored min-$2$-planar drawing, but $(G_2,A_2)$ has no anchored {\em simple} min-$2$-planar drawing.
-Furthermore, for any $k\geq3$, there exists a simple anchored graph $(G_k,A_k)$ which has an anchored min-$3$-planar drawing, but $(G_k,A_k)$ has no anchored {\em simple} min-$k$-planar drawing. \end{lemma}
+\begin{lemma} For every $k\geq2$, there exists a simple anchored graph $(G_k,A_k)$ which has an anchored general min-$2$-planar drawing, but $(G_k,A_k)$ has {\em no} anchored {\em simple} min-$k$-planar drawing.
+Furthermore, for any $k\geq3$, there exists a simple anchored graph $(G'_k,A'_k)$ which has an anchored general min-$3$-planar drawing in which no pair of adjacent edges cross, but $(G'_k,A'_k)$ has {\em no} anchored {\em simple} min-$k$-planar drawing. \end{lemma}